Police Powers: Stops and Searches

 If the police believe that you have more than the legal limit for a drug in your blood or that drugs have impaired your ability to drive, they can demand that you provide blood samples, under medical supervision, for a drug test.
 They can also demand that you go with them to the police station for a drug evaluation.
 A specially trained police officer will do a series of physical observations and tests.
 If the evaluation is positive, the officer can demand that you provide a sample of your saliva, urine, or blood for a drug test.

 Depending on the results of the physical coordination tests, the roadside drug test, the blood test for drugs, or the drug evaluation, you might have to give up your driver's licence to the police.
-Your licence is automatically suspended for a period of time.
+If this happens, your licence is automatically suspended for a period of time.

 If the police want to test for alcohol or drugs